 The relocation provided Landsec with the opportunity to adopt a new workplace strategy aimed at increasing communication and collaboration between different areas of the business.
 Landsec chose a ten-year-old building from its own portfolio, 100 Victoria Street, where it could bring the whole company together onto one floor.
 Landsec set about refurbishing the space to the highest standards for wellbeing and sustainability, to improve employee satisfaction and productivity and deliver on the company’s sustainability commitments.

 The project team included architect KKS, main contractor ISG, building services consultants Long & Partners and BREEAM assessor RES Design.
+Health and wellbeing design guidance and the WELL certification process was undertaken by AECOM.

 Landsec’s approach was grounded in the latest thinking and research, and reflected changing ways of working.
 To inform the design process, Landsec carried out a pre-move Leesman survey which flagged dissatisfaction with lighting, air quality, comfort of work stations and technology.
 These factors informed design, for example: